 This relates to my previous point regarding the non-black box approach.
 ‘Interference’ might have a negative connotation, but it’s extremely important (and positive!) in this case.
 Do NOT let a data science algorithm control 100% of your decision making.

 Predictive scoring is a continuous process that should take into account changes over time.
-This applies to both your underlying data itself — which will inevitably require regular refreshing — as well as your model.
-Your vendor should refresh the model at least twice a year, based on new deals that are won, deals that are lost, and potentially strategy and targeting shifts.
+This applies to both your underlying data itself — which will inevitably require regular refreshing — as well as your predictive model itself.
+Your vendor should refresh the model at least twice a year, based on new deals that are won, deals that are lost, and strategy and targeting shifts if necessary.

 Don’t compromise on the analytics aspect; there are probably trends in the data that you are not aware of, so make sure the vendor of choice is methodical in providing you with the proper insights.